Esotopo21/TryHackMe-AnonymousCTF-Writeup/README.md

 ## First task

-As I'm running nmap (in order to enumerate the machine) as root the scan would be a syn scan by default:
+Since I'm running nmap (in order to enumerate the machine) as root, the scan would be a syn scan by default:

 `nmap -A $MACHINE_IP`